davidlu1999/davidlu1999.github.io/_posts/2022-1-24-accelerator.md

 While standard convolution performs the channelwise and spatial-wise computation in one step, Depthwise Separable Convolution splits the computation into two steps: depthwise convolution applies a single convolutional filter per each input channel and pointwise convolution is used to create a linear combination of the output of the depthwise convolution.
 [2] -->

 <span style="color:orange; font-size: 35px;">Neural Network Circuit<br></span>
+The weights and biases of the neural network are stored in Weight_ROM and Bias_ROM, respectively.
+After extracting the MFCC features, they are fed into the register and multiplied by the corresponding weights from Weight_ROM.
+The resulting values are then accumulated with the previous product obtained from the multiplication.
+The accumulated value is then added to the bias from Bias_ROM.
+The output represents the probabilities of ten keywords.
 ![About me picture](../pic/acc.PNG)

 Reference